-11.1 Previously known as sensitive personal data, this means data about an individual which is more sensitive, so requires more protection.
+- 12.1 Previously known as sensitive personal data, this means data about an individual which is more sensitive, so requires more protection.
 This type of data could create more significant risks to a person's fundamental rights and freedoms, for example by putting them at risk of unlawful discrimination.
 The special categories include information about an individual's:

 - Race

 - Ethnic origin

 - Politics

 - Religion

 - Trade union membership

 - Genetics

 - Biometrics (where used for ID purposes)

 - Health

 - Sexual orientation

-- 11.2 In most cases where we process special categories of personal data we will require the data subject's explicit consent to do this unless exceptional circumstances apply or we are required to do this by law (e.g. to comply with legal obligations to ensure health and safety at work).
+- 12.2 In most cases where we process special categories of personal data we will require the data subject's explicit consent to do this unless exceptional circumstances apply or we are required to do this by law (e.g. to comply with legal obligations to ensure health and safety at work).
 Any such consent will need to clearly identify what the relevant data is, why it is being processed and to whom it will be disclosed.

-- 11.3 The condition for processing special categories of personal data must comply with the law.
-If we do not have a lawful basis for processing special categories of data that processing special categories of data that processing activity must cease.
+- 12.3 The processing of special categories of personal data must comply with the law.
+If we do not have a lawful basis for processing special categories of data that processing activity must cease.

-12. Retention of Data
+13. Retention of Data

-- 12.1 The college will keep some forms of information for longer than others in accordance with legal or statutory obligations. - 12.2 Appendix 1 indicates the length of time that records will be retained.
+- 13.1 The college will keep some forms of information for longer than others in accordance with legal or statutory obligations. - 13.2 Appendix 1 indicates the length of time that records will be retained.
 This information is in line as set out within the Joint Information Systems Committee (JISC) guidelines full details of this can be found online.

-13. Telephone Recording / CCTV
+14. Telephone Recording / CCTV

-- 13.1 The college may record telephone conversations for the purpose of training and development and to protect staff and students. - 13.2 The college telephone system has the capability to identify sources of calls both internally and externally to the college. - 13.3 The college uses CCTV to help prevent crime and for the welfare, health and safety of employees, students and visitors.
+- 14.1 The college may record telephone conversations for the purpose of training and development and to protect staff and students. - 14.2 The college telephone system has the capability to identify sources of calls both internally and externally to the college. - 14.3 The college uses CCTV to help prevent crime and for the welfare, health and safety of employees, students and visitors.
 CCTV will be in operation throughout the college's premises and images securely stored for 30 calendar days, unless a criminal offense has occurred, then it will be handed to the police.

-14. Roles and Responsibilities
+15. Roles and Responsibilities

-- 14.1 All staff and students are responsible for: - a.
-Checking that any information that they provide to the college in connection with their employment or education is accurate and up to date. - b.
-Informing the college of any changes to or errors in information, which they have provided, i.e. changes of address.
-They must ensure that changes of address, etc are notified to the Human Resources (staff) and Student Services (students) Admissions (prospective students). - c.
+- 15.1 All staff and students are responsible for: - a.
+Checking any information that they provide to the college in connection with their employment or education is accurate and up to date. - b.
+Correct any errors in information which they have provided. - c.
+Provide updated information as required i.e. change of address

 The college cannot be held responsible for any such errors unless the staff member or student has informed the college of them.

-- 14.2 If and when, as part of their responsibilities, staff collect information about other people, (i.e. about students' course work, opinions about ability, references to other academic institutions, or details of personal circumstances), they must comply with the Staff Guidelines in Appendix 2. - 14.3 IT staff will ensure the college is appropriately protected from external threats for the network and systems under their control.
+- 15.2 If and when, as part of their responsibilities, staff collect information about other people, (i.e. about students' course work, opinions about ability, references to other academic institutions, or details of personal circumstances), they must comply with the Staff Guidelines in Appendix 2. - 15.3 IT staff will ensure the college is appropriately protected from external threats for the network and systems under their control.